johnZone99/acfassaf/README.md

 * Next go to https://github.com/protocolbuffers/protobuf/releases/tag/v3.4.0 and  download protoc 3.4 protoc-3.4.0-win32.zip
     * Extract the zip and open the bin folder.
 Move protoc.exe into the ‘research’ folder of the cloned repository

+    * upload the models folder to Google Drive and put it in a new tensorflow folder, Here is the output for my case :
 # Train on Google Colab
 * run code written one by one and make sure to change runtime type to GPU
 * at the end a zip file will be generated download it and copy new graph and paste it in the object detection folder
 * Copy python scripts model_webcam and model_image, then change the scripts according to your data such as number of classes and name of model.

+i followed Bengemon825/TF_Object_Detection2020 repository